Aslan-Mammadov/Gif-Locator/README.md

 ## User Stories

 - As a user, I want to be able to search for GIFs, so I can find GIFs based on my interests.
+- As a user, I want to to be able to share the gifs I like with my friends.

 ## Features